ethereum-optimism/specs/specs/governance/gov-token.md

 The `GovernanceToken` contract integrates with the `Alligator` contract through a hook-based approach to enable advanced delegation features.
-The `_afterTokenTransfer` function in the `GovernanceToken` is modified to call the `afterTokenTransfer` function in the `Alligator` contract, allowing the `Alligator` to consume the hooks and update its delegation and checkpoint mappings accordingly.
+The `_afterTokenTransfer` function in the `GovernanceToken` is modified to call the `afterTokenTransfer` function in the `Alligator` contract, allowing the `Alligator` contract to consume the hooks and update its delegation and checkpoint mappings accordingly.

 To ensure that token transfers can continue even if the call to the Alligator fails, a try-catch mechanism is implemented